Live Casinos for Kiwis

 If you don’t have e-wallets or Visa or Mastercard, it’s better to have look at NZ PaySafeCard casinos and the casinos that offer POLi as a payment method – like JackpotCity and RoyalVegas.
 Both of them offer a vast offering of live casino games.

-It’s worth noting casinos like PartyCasino and Casumo don’t NZD as the base currency, so the casino converts the money to the currency they are using.
+It’s worth noting casinos like PartyCasino and Casumo don’t offer NZD as the base currency, so the casino converts the money to the currency they are using.
 At PartyCasino it’s USD and at Casumo it’s Euros.
 There isn’t a huge difference though, as you’ll surely get into the mix regardless of what currency you’ll be playing with.

 Live Casino Bonus